-Millennials are 52% more likely to make an impulsive purchase than any other generation.
+Millennials are 52 percent more likely to make an impulsive purchase than any other generation.
 Impulsive shopping is thrilling.
-The rush you get when you go into a shop, see something you ‘like’, and buy it is certainly exhilarating- but making more calculated purchases is smarter for your wallet and the environment.
+The rush you get when you go into a shop, see something you ‘like,’ and buy it is certainly exhilarating- but making more calculated purchases is smarter for your wallet and the environment.
 Have you been wanting this for a while?
 Or did you just want it when you saw it?

 5. Where is it from/who made it?

 The fashion industry and ethical labor rarely go hand-in-hand.
-Currently, 2% of garment workers worldwide are paid living wages.
+Currently, 2 percent of garment workers worldwide are paid living wages.
 That is ridiculous!
-It is up to the consumer (you) to vote with your dollar on what kinds of labor laws and working conditions you think are acceptable by purchasing garments that were made by companies who respect their employees.
+It is up to the consumer (you) to vote with your dollar on what kinds of labor laws and working conditions you think are acceptable by purchasing garments that were made by companies that respect their employees.

-If a brand is able to constantly put out a ton of new designs at incredibly low prices, chances are their clothing isn’t made ethically and you should steer clear of purchasing from them.
+If a brand can constantly put out a ton of new designs at incredibly low prices, chances are their clothing isn’t made ethically, and you should steer clear of purchasing from them.